hibiscus11114/SOC-Portfolio/README.md

 ## What’s inside
 Each project under `projects/` contains:

-- `REPRO.md` - short reproduction steps
-- `configs/` - config files (sysmon, filebeat, logstash, etc.)
+- `configs/` - configuration files used in the PoC (Sysmon, Splunk UF, Filebeat, Logstash, savedsearches.conf, etc.)
+- `data/` - safe payloads, simulators and helper scripts used to generate test events
+- `logs/` - sample logs or JSON exports used as evidence for the detection
 - `queries/` - detection queries (SPL, KQL, Kibana DSL)
-- `data/` - anonymized sample logs
-- `reports/` - 1-page triage/incident reports
+- `reports/` - incident summaries, showing what was detected, timeline, key evidence and recommended next steps.
-- `screenshots/` - dashboards / alerts
+- `screenshots/` - screenshots of ingestion, search results, dashboards, and alert triggers
+- `README.md` - project description
+- `REPRO.md` - short, runnable reproduction steps with exact commands

 ---